raadned/vertx-kafka-integration/README.md

 Sample Vert.X application interacting with a Kafka queue.

-# About
+# Project Description

 Sample project to demo the Vert.X Kafka client.

 The main components are:
  - A Vert.X webserver exposing a REST endpoint that will invoke the Kafka producer.
  - Consumers are then listening to the queue and processing the messages.
 These are modelled as worker verticles.
- - Configuration is passed as json files
+ - Project configuration is passed in using a json file

-## Dependencies required to run the project
+## Dependencies

 1. Kafka    ( instructions to install are available here: https://kafka.apache.org/quickstart )